VachaShah/performance-analyzer-rca/docs/rca-template.md

 ## RCA graph images

-Should include the graph nodes and on which ES nodes will they run.
+Should include the graph nodes and on which OpenSearch nodes will they run.

 1. Please use a three data node, three master node cluster.
-2. Please 3 es nodes with colocated master and data
+2. Please 3 opensearch nodes with colocated master and data

 ## Descriptive summary